NicolaLovo/GoogleCloudNotes/ch6-compute-engine/ch6.12-snapshots.md

 Global resources

-- a backup can be accessed by any resource inside the same project
-- can also be shared across projects
+- a backup can be accessed by any resource inside the same project, **can also be shared across projects**
 - support zonal and regional Persistent Disks(PD)
 - snapshots are incremental and automatically compressed
 - stored in Cloud Storage in regional or multi-regional location